rsrahulsingh/flask-app/flask/Docs/platformDesign.md

 * The network is designed in single region- AWS Sydney and uses most resources from AWS Sydney DC.
-* The load balancer serves HTTP traffic as of writing this.
 * Application is standalone with inbuilt webserver and no databases.